amythest14/linked-blog-starter-md/A Level/Psychology/Huish 30/Huish 30 Weeks 1-4.md

 ###### Q6: Explain how reinforcement might be used to encourage primary school children to pick up litter in the playground.

 The principles of operant conditioning could encourage them to pick up litter.
 A positive reinforcement system could be used where the children are given a reward like tokens that can be exchanged for sweets when they pick up litter.
 This reward reinforces the behaviour so they will continue to pick up the litter.

+###### Q7: Lily and Jemima have a pet rat, which usually hides in a corner when they try to take it out of its cage.
+They have tried different ways to stop the rat hiding, but so far without success.
+Use your knowledge of **two** types of reinforcement to suggest how Lily and Jemima could train their rat to come to the cage door when they open it.

+One type of reinforcement they could use is positive reinforcement.
+This is a type of reinforcement that Skinner used in his model of operant conditioning.
+It involves presenting a positive stimulus in response to the desired behaviour, encouraging this behaviour to continue as the subject has hopes of more reward.
+In Lily and Jemima's case this would involve rewarding the rat with food when the rat doesn't go into the corner.
+This way, the rat is conditioned to continue not going into the corner as this will get it presented with food.
+Another type of reinforcement they could use is negative reinforcement.
+Skinner defined negative reinforcement in his model of operant conditioning to be when behaviour is strengthened by removing an unpleasant stimulus.
+In this example this would involve removing something unpleasant from the rat when he comes out for the corner.
+For example playing a loud and unpleasant noise whenever the rat is out of the cage, which only gets turned down if the rat stays out of the corner.

+###### Q8: Outline Skinner's research into reinforcement.